ekataglobal/solrcloud_manager/README.md

 This command returns when all replicas for the given node are active.
 No cluster changes are made.
 Useful as a mechanism for delaying other actions.
 For example, preventing a rolling restart from overstepping your replication factor.

+**backup**:
+For a given collection, save a copy of your index data onto the local disk of the nodes.
+This can protect you from user error like accidental deletion, but if you want to protect against hardware failure you'll still need a way to ship the backup copy off of the nodes somehow.
+Giving all your nodes a shared remote filesystem (ie, NFS) and specifying that as the backup directory would work.

 **copy**: (Experimental)
 Provides a method of doing **cross cluster** bulk data deployment.
 Several caveats: